By Abigail Marshall © 1999, 2005

 Ron Davis’ Discovery

-Ron Davis, himself a severely dyslexic adult, figured out how to ‘correct’ his own dyslexia before he ever came up with any theories about how to help others.
+Ron Davis, himself a severely dyslexic adult, figured out how to ‘correct’ his own dyslexia before he ever came up with many theories about how to help others.
 Until the age of 38, he had always accepted the official pronouncements of the experts who had diagnosed him as mentally retarded.
 Although he had a measured IQ of 160, he understood that he would never be able to read or write without an arduous struggle, because there was something terribly wrong with his brain.

-So he locked himself in a hotel room, and practiced making his dyslexia worse.
+So he locked himself in a hotel room and practiced making his dyslexia worse.
 Then he worked on making it better.
 After three days, a moment arrived when the letters on the hotel room guest card suddenly became legible to him.
-Stunned that the letters were all the same size, and that there were spaces between the words, he went to a public library, picked up the book ‘Treasure Island’ from the shelves, sat down, and read the book cover to cover before the library closed that day.
+Stunned that the letters were all the same size and that there were spaces between the words, he went to a public library, picked up the book ‘Treasure Island’ from the shelves, sat down, and read the book cover to cover before the library closed that day.